A 12 gauge shotgun is an exceptional all-around weapon for home defense, especially when you build it to your preferences.

 The best feature here might be the ATI T3 shotgun stock, which allows for quick adjustment to the individual shooter.
 Most of us need a shorter stock with less length of pull on the defensive shotgun as opposed to what we would use to shoot clays or waterfowl.
 The ATI cushioned pistol grip on this stock allows for good control of the weapon while firing, but it’s necessary to break your grip to operate the tang mounted safety located on the back of the receiver.
 The ATI heat shield covering the 18.5-inch barrel has two Picatinny rails, one on each side, which would serve to mount a light or a laser.
 The forearm on the Scorpion is the ATI Akita, which is comfortably textured and easy to grasp.

 Mossberg also attaches a machined, anodized aluminum, ATI Halo Side Saddle to the 590’s receiver.
-This mount allows for a shell holder on either side of the gun with a Picatinny rail on top, on which you can mount whatever sight or optic you might chose.
+This mount allows for a shell holder on either side of the gun with a Picatinny rail on top, on which you can mount whatever sight or optic you might choose.
 With this setup, you could carry up to nine extra loads on the gun — six on the left and three on the right.
 While I’m not a big fan of a shell carrier on the same side as the ejection/loading port, if you train with this and are comfortable with it, more power to you.

 “I believe in using the weapon that will give me the most advantage over my adversaries.
 Nothing about a gunfight should be ‘fair.’”